 For many working parents, a registered childminder is the next best thing to your kids being looked after in their own home.

 Childminders will collect your kids from school and look after them plus a few other kids in their home, so your child will have the chance to socialise with children of different ages in a homely environment.
 However, this option can quickly become expensive.

-Childminders are self-employed caregivers who are fully-trained and registered with Ofsted in England.
+Childminders are self-employed caregivers who are fully-trained and registered with Ofsted in England (or with a childminding agency).
 The childminder’s home must comply with all health and safety, fire safety, and food hygiene legislation, and they must undertake a paediatric first aid course every three years.

 Childminders are only able to look after a maximum of six children under eight years, meaning places can fill up pretty quickly.
 Check your local authority website to find a list of local childminders and register early.